SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 ### 2. Amazon RDS CloudTrail Audit Events

-The **Amazon RDS CloudTrail Audit Events** dashboard provides insights into audit events of your database instaces and clusters.
+The **Amazon RDS CloudTrail Audit Events** dashboard provides insights into audit events of your database instances and clusters.

 Use this dashboard to:
 * Monitor Amazon RDS-related audit logs using CloudTrail Events.